 PGA West (Nicklaus Tournament Course) • La Quinta, CA • 10/25/14

 I first played this course back in 2012 and was really impressed with it on all levels.
 In fact, if you’ve looked at my Regional Rankings, you’ll see I personally have it ranked as my favorite course amongst the five public PGA West/La Quinta Resort courses.
-If the Mountain course at La Quinta was a little better conditioned in recent years, I’d probably have it on top, but Nicklaus is the best all-around in my opinion.
+If the Mountain Course at La Quinta was a little better conditioned in recent years, I’d probably have it on top.
+However, based on my experiences I’ve found Nicklaus to be the best all-around in my opinion.
 It features great conditions, an excellent layout and plenty of nice scenery to rival any of its sister courses.

 What I didn’t remember about this course was how challenging it is.
 I think I must have played the white tees last time and I was probably hitting more fairways that day.
 On Saturday, I struggled off the tee and made a mess of the round as we played from the blue tees.
 Oh well, it was still fun!